 03 755 7451 027 437 2636

 Cycle Journeys provides you with a one stop service when planning your ride on the Wilderness Trail.
-Choose your bike hire from our 70 hire fleet or our new 10 E-Bike fleet, luggage transfer, accommodation bookings, shuttle to the start and finish of the trail.
+Choose your bike hire from our fleet of over 200 bikes (including more than 30 E-Bikes), luggage transfer, accommodation bookings, shuttle to the start and finish of the trail.
 We can even arrange group transport from Christchurch.

 0800 22 44 75